viswanathk/tejus/README.md

 * Install lxml
 * Install python-dev

-## Below Demo was created at a very early stage of the project.
+## Below demo was created at a very early stage of the project.
 After many changes, some features are removed while many others are added.

 ### Demo: http://www.youtube.com/watch?v=CAmQRpxrQlk

+## MIT Licence